oslomarketsolutions/pre-commit-maven-plugin/README.md

 `.pre-commit-config.yaml` file in the root of the project is required for the plugin to work.

-> NOTE: Not published to maven central yet!

-Add the following to your `pom.xml`:
+Add the following to your `pom.xml` under build plugins:

 ```xml
 <plugin>